-See German in the UI General Catalog to learn more about the major and graduating with honors.
+See German in the UI General Catalog to learn more about the major or minor and graduating with honors.

-If you are interested in teaching, you’ll need to complete the College of Education’s foreign language Teacher Education Program, which includes education courses and student teaching.
+If you are interested in teaching, you will need to complete the College of Education’s world language Teacher Education Program, which includes education courses and one semester of student teaching.